 He was an amazing 111.8cm tall, which is about the same height as a donkey.
-When he stood up on his back legs, he was over 7 feet tall!
+When standing up on his back legs, he was over 7 ft tall!

-This gentle giant weighed about the same as an average man of 5 foot 11 inches, so certainly stood out from the crowd compared to other canine companions.
+This gentle giant weighed about the same as an average 5ft 11 inch tall man, so certainly stood out from the crowd when it came to his canine companions.